 All online orders are to be made prior to 9.15 am on the day of ordering.
-A list of canteen products is available on Quickcliq, School website and Newsletter.
+A list of canteen products is available from the School Office, School website or on the P & F website.

 CHANGE OF ADDRESS, EMAIL or TELEPHONE NUMBERS